tomcritchlow/tomcritchlow.github.io/_posts/2015-05-15-glitch-studies.md

 </div>

-## The Art Decade
+The third series is taken from a specific article on the biggest art sales of the decade.
+The juxtopisition of art imagery and glitch effects produces something that draws the eye from the physical to the digital, blurring boundaries and notions of offline and online.

-I took this article on the biggest art sales of the decade and ran it through the glitch cookie machine.
-Here's some highlights:
+nyt_glitch_studies_03:

 <div class="slider">